instagram

 • Let’s return to the Fitting Wealth-v-Health and Exploring Logarithmic Models Desmos file.

-• You should now be on the slide 5: "Wealth-v-Health (Logarithmic)".
+• You should now be on the Slide 5: "Wealth-v-Health (Logarithmic)".

 • Use it to complete the first section of Changing the Scale.